 Or should I say the truth about how much space you take up in 3D?!

-There is probably not a grown woman alive who doesn’t loathe the scale and its next of kin the tape measure.
+There is probably not a grown woman alive in the West who doesn’t loathe the scale and its next of kin the tape measure.

 Sadly, most of us are unhappy with how we look and with how much space our bodies have the audacity to take up in this world.